18 December 2018

 When the code base grows, your application tends to slow down.
 To defend and improve performance, developers arm themselves with various code optimisation techniques.
 Unfortunately, a lot of them reach their limit pretty quickly.
 But there is one that can let you go far beyond conventional restrictions.
 Let’s get the gist of code React code splitting with Webpack.

-Your single page application is growing.
+Your single-page application is growing.
 Every week, new features are being added and its size constantly increases.
-You want to provide great user experience, but downloading a lot of megabytes of the application’s code just to display a single screen doesn’t seem right.
-Sure, you can enable code minification and compression, or caching mechanisms, but eventually you’ll end up having the same problem – a large amount of data required to download to initialise your application.
+You want to provide a great user experience, but downloading a lot of megabytes of the application’s code just to display a single screen doesn’t seem right.
+Sure, you can enable code minification and compression, or caching mechanisms, but eventually, you’ll end up having the same problem – a large amount of data required to download to initialize your application.

 When is it worth it to use code splitting?
 In particular: